acarrara/sedl/README.md

 A Lord harvest their domains at the beginning of their turn.
 Goods provide coins.
 Lords spend coins to expand their domain.

 Lords can *colonize*, *conquer*, *settle* and *fortify* regions.
 They can do these only on regions next to a domain containing at least a settlement.
-Lords can *rally*, too.
+Lords can *rush*, too.

 ## Terrains
 ### Plain